top of page

 Hazardous Waste Collections Site

 The Kitsap County Household Hazardous Waste Collection Facility accepts hazardous waste from households and some businesses.
-Click for more information on collection times, acceptable wastes, or to learn whether your business can use the facility, at 360-337-5777.
+For more information, call 360-337-5777

 Heating Oil Tanks

-Oil tanks can leak, polluting your yard or seeping into your basement.
-Legal problems could result, making it difficult to sell your home.
-Learn to identify problems now—and prevent them in the future.
+Leaky oil tanks can pollute your yard or seep into your basement, causing health issues and making it difficult to sell your home.
+Learn how to identify the problems now — and prevent them in the future.

 Household Garbage & Other Waste

 Your household garbage must be stored in a leak-proof, rodent-proof container.
-It has to be collected often enough so it does not cause a nuisance.
-A nuisance could be unsightly piles of garbage, odor, or the presence of rats and other animals that are attracted to the garbage.
+It has to be collected often enough so it does not cause a nuisance, such as unsightly piles of garbage, odor, or the presence of rats and other animals.
 In Kitsap County, you can either self-haul to a Recycling and Garbage Facility or have your household garbage collected curbside.
 Some cities have mandatory curbside collection.

-Get more information on and garbage collection and recycling services
+Learn more about local garbage collection and recycling services.

 Household Hazards